 Finding your friend or a victim fast is crucial after an avalanche.
 This can only happen if you have the right probes and know how to use them.
 You also need extra security equipment like locator beacons to help zero the search down to around 3 meters.

-Buy a locator beacon for your loved ones, and yourself, before heading out.
+Buy a locator beacon or a hiking watch with GPS & locator beacon for your loved ones, and yourself, before heading out.
 Also, ensure that everyone packs some avalanche probes and shovels for instant rescue work.
 In addition to this, no matter how much fun you are having, maintain situational awareness and keep a mental note of where everyone is at all times.

 This will give you a rough last seen position for most people in case of anything.